armd310/COMP354-Pillow-Maintenance/pillow-cli/README.md

 -   Missing required parameters
 -   Corrupted image files

-## Contributing

-Feel free to extend this tool with additional features such as:

--   More artistic filters
--   Advanced color manipulations
--   Image composition features
--   Custom font support for watermarks
--   Integration with cloud storage services

 ## License

 This project is open source and available under the MIT License.